geremyCohen/arm_benchmarking/04-compiler-optimizations.md

 ./scripts/04/test-all-combinations.sh
 ```

+A baseline is established with no optimizations (mtune, march, or -O flags).
+The script then tests all combinations of optimization levels, architecture targeting, and matrix sizes to provide a comprehensive performance overview.

 This automatically tests every combination of:
 - **Optimization levels**: -O0, -O1, -O2, -O3
 - **Architecture targeting**: generic, native, Neoverse-specific